Please enable JavaScript to view the comments powered by Disqus. Cyber Threats Explained: Types and Protection

 About Author

-She is the most experienced person in our writer?s forum.
+She is the most experienced person in our writer's forum.
 Her write-ups about IT Service Management have been the favorite ones of our readers in the past years.
-Amruta has worked closely with a lot of big farms and showed them how to utilize the ITIL framework to an organization?s supply chain management fruitfully.
+Amruta has worked closely with a lot of big farms and showed them how to utilize the ITIL framework to an organizations supply chain management fruitfully.
 Her work areas mainly include ITIL Consulting & Implementation, GAP Analysis, ISO Audits, Process/Service Improvement Using Lean Six Sigma, Process Definition, Implementation & Compliance, Process Hygiene (ISO 20000), Quality Assurance & Program Governance.

 SUBMIT ENQUIRY